 The Rolf Institute of Structural Integration (http://www.rolf.org)

 RISI in Boulder, Colorado is the original Structural Integration school established in 1971 by Dr. Ida P. Rolf (IPR) to teach and certify people doing the work of Rolfing® Structural Integration.

 Today, Rolfers™ can be found practicing all across the US, Europe, Brazil, Australia, Japan, Canada, and many other countries.
 RISI is the centre, the hub of all Rolfing work; it is the place that IPR chose for her legacy to continue on as an educational institution.

-The administrators of RISI work closely with the board of directors of CRA to provide quality membership services to Canadian Rolfers™, together RISI and the CRA are focused on sharing the benefits of Rolfing Structural Integration with the Canadian public.
+The administrators of RISI work closely with the board of directors of RAC to provide quality membership services to Canadian Rolfers™, together RISI and the RAC are focused on sharing the benefits of Rolfing Structural Integration with the Canadian public.

 What is the Rolfing® Service Mark?

 The Rolf Institute of Structural Integration (RISI) was granted the service mark “Rolfing” in 1979 by the United States Patent Office in order to differentiate “Rolfing” as the type of Structural Integration manual therapy taught exclusively at RISI.
 RISI then acquired the service mark for “Rolfing” and “Rolfer” in Canada.
 The only Canadian professionals allowed access to the service mark “Rolfing” and “Rolfer” are those who have graduated from RISI and maintain good annual standing with the RAC and RISI.